Diagnosing Problems with Subversion Integration

 General VCS settings

 The general version control settings applied to your project are specified on the Version Control page of the Settings/Preferences dialog.
-Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Version Control.
+Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click Version Control.

 Subversion-specific settings are configured on the Subversion page, under the Version Control node of the Settings/Preferences dialog.
-Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Subversion under Version Control.
+Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click Subversion under Version Control.

 Local working copy format